alexanderchabo/react-responsive-app/README.md

 ## Instructions

-- Run with yarn start
+- Run with "yarn start" in the root folder
 - ...